maswang32/soundcam/README.md

 ## Running Baselines on the SoundCam Dataset

-Examples for running each baseline are in `examples.ipnyb'.
+Examples for running each baseline are in `examples.ipynb`.
 By filling in the path to your downloaded dataset, you can run the VGGish baselines for localization, detection, and identification.
 You can also run the Time-of-Arrival baseline for localization.
 Example commands are printed in this document

 #### Localization
 In order to run the VGGish baselines for localization in Python, use the `train_vggish_localization.py` file located in the VGGish folder.
 Run a command in this format: